-The Company continues to gear through the use of derivative instruments, primarily contracts for difference ("CFDs"), and the Portfolio Manager has flexibility to gear within the parameters set by the Board.
-As at 31 December 2023, the Company's gross gearing was 13.1% (2022: 11.7%), with net gearing of 11.5% (2022: 11.7%) owing to a small number of short derivative positions in the portfolio.
-In the reporting year, gearing was maintained between the limits set by the Board and made a positive contribution to both absolute and relative NAV performance, as can be seen from the attribution analysis table on page 18.
-This is a good reminder of the benefit of gearing in a rising market.
+The Company continues to gear through the use of derivative instruments, primarily contracts for difference ("CFDs"), and the Portfolio Managers have flexibility to gear within the parameters set by the Board, the rationale being that over the longer-term carefully monitored levels of gearing will enhance returns from a rising market.
+The ability to do this is a key advantage of the investment trust structure.
+As at 31 December 2024, the Company's gross gearing was 11.3% (2023: 13.1%), with net gearing also at 11.3% (2023: 11.5%).
+In the reporting year, gearing was maintained within the limits set by the Board and made a positive contribution to both absolute and relative NAV performance, as can be seen from the attribution analysis table on page 16.

 The Board monitors the level of gearing and the use of derivative instruments carefully and has defined a risk control framework for this purpose which is reviewed at each Board meeting.
-It should be stressed that all gearing is subject to the Portfolio Managers' confidence in identifying attractive investment opportunities, and to their remaining attractive.
+It should be emphasised that all gearing is subject to the Portfolio Managers' confidence in identifying attractive investment opportunities, and to their remaining attractive.